tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 # Expert Review of Current and Potential IETF and IRTF Documents

-The intent of the Specification Required standard for TLS code points is to allow for easy registration for code points associated with protocols and algorithms that are not being actively developed inside IETF or IRTF.
+The intent of the Specification Required choice for TLS code points is to allow for easy registration for code points associated with protocols and algorithms that are not being actively developed inside IETF or IRTF.
 When TLS-based technologies are being developed inside